Mixed Breed Dogs

 About the Saint Berdoodle

-The Saint Berdoodle is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Saint Berdoodle is an excellent choice for first-time dog owners.
+The Saint Berdoodle is a cross between the Saint Bernard and Poodle.
+The Saint Berdoodle is a very large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Saint Berdoodle is an excellent choice for first-time dog owners.
 Typically standing 15 to 30 inches and weighing 40 to 180 pounds, this breed has a life expectancy of 8 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Saint Berdoodle brings a distinct combination of traits that sets it apart.
 The Saint Berdoodle has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Saint Berdoodle loves being close to its people and forms strong bonds with every member of the household.